-But what is the American to Trump?
-His rhetoric is indicative of a single type of America, a single story.
+But his rhetoric is indicative of a single type of America, a single story.
 The American that is of European decent.
-The one that is Catholic.
 The one that is rich in money and intolerance.
 The one who has gotten what was promised to him from the moment he was born.
 That is not the Common American.
 She is one of many faiths, ethnicities, abilities, orientations, occupations, genders, and other many cultures.
 We are proud, intersectional, and we are strong.

 The America that I know is one that is made stronger by our differences.
 The lines that divide us; we use to build the strongest foundations.
 We have grown from 200,000 in 1963 (History) to 470,000 in 2017 (NY Times).
 Arm in arm we march and we lend our voices to each others life, liberty and pursuit of happiness.